 14:30 - Panel 4 (Chair: Nourah Almulhim)

 Anna Short, 'Political Radicalism on the Stage: Masculinities and Selfhood in a Capitalist Society'

 Molly Allen, '"But who was Gerty?"
 The role of Gerty MacDowell in James Joyce's Nausicaa'

 Alexandra Hogg, 'Musings on whether there can be such a thing as "the lesbian gaze"'

 This panel will be followed by a 15 minute coffee break.

-This panel will be followed by closing remarks and a wine reception.
+This panel will be followed by closing remarks from Dr Christina Lee, Director of PGT, followed by a wine reception.